Military intelligence SGMs from around the globe attend working group at Fort Huachuca

-More than 50 Sergeants Major from around the globe visited Fort Huachuca for a working group April 18-20, to collectively discuss issues across the Military Intelligence Corps.
+FORT HUACHUCA, Ariz. — More than 50 Sergeants Major from around the globe visited Fort Huachuca for the FY23 Military Intelligence Sergeants Major Working Group April 18-20, to collectively discuss issues across the Military Intelligence Corps.

+This is the second annual Sergeants Major working group held at Fort Huachuca and military intelligence personnel from the United Kingdom, Canada, and Australia attended to give briefings on their best practices for retaining talent, since this year’s theme was “Recruiting and Retention”.

+The symposium kicked off with discussions about assignments and talent management, then continued with training and operational discussions.

 |Date Taken: